- GDPR has changed the way that companies communicate with prospects and customers, but what is GDPR and why introduce

 - Review the way you’re currently collecting personal data.
 Are you still buying mailing lists?
 If so, now might be the time to start fresh with a new mailing list.
 In the UK, pub chain JD Whetherspoon took the unprecedented step of deleting their entire email marketing database (more than 650,000 email addresses).
 In a letter from their CEO (shown below), John Hutson informed customers that all customer emails will be securely deleted.
 While that might be a terrifying prospect for some, it’s something to consider as you will then guaranteed with a list of engaged and interested readers.

 - Do you create content that is tailored to your potential customers?
 Invest in a content marketing strategy by creating white papers, guides and eBooks that visitors can access and download in exchange for them sharing their contact information.

 - Educate your sales team about social selling techniques.
 Essentially, sales reps should connect with prospects on social media and share relevant content – rather than trying to reach new prospects by email.

 - The time for using Google docs or Excel spreadsheets to store customer data is over.
-Start centralizing your personal data collection into one single (and secure) platform.
+Start centralizing your personal data collection into a CRM system.
 And make sure your users can access their data, review its proposed usage, and make any changes as necessary.